sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - Operators with F16 overflow risk are still implemented according to F16; otherwise, F32 will be implemented by default, such as LayerNorm
    * - tolerance
      - N
-     - Tolerance for the minimum similarity between MLIR quantized and MLIR fp32 inference results
+     - Tolerance for the minimum Cosine and Euclidean similarity between MLIR quantized and MLIR fp32 inference results.
+0.8,0.5 by default.
    * - test_input
      - N
      - The input file for verification, which can be an image, npy or npz.
 No verification will be carried out if it is not specified